 Note the way of designating a relationship that is strained by separation, divorce and even death.
 You can develop your own style of drawing, say, with dashed lines to indicate strained relationships and making ‘distant’ relationship more afar on the paper.

 Wikipedia suggests you place yourself at the centre of the page.
 Immediate family can be placed in the centre of the circle with suitable family connections drawn.
 Beyond that, you can draw connections to and from the people that play a role in your life; say, at work, in the neighbourhood or in the wider family.
 These connections can be connected by lines that are:

 - Curvy, dashed or red lines mean that the system is a stressful relationship.

 - Arrows pointing to the you, from other people, where the other person is an important ‘influence’ in your life.

 - Arrows pointing to other people, from you.
 This means you are a primary influence on them.
 An obvious example, here, would be parent-to-child.

 - Arrows pointing both direction depicts a two-directional flow of influence as may apply in a healthy marriage.

 In an Ecogram these relationships can look like:

-You’ll find that therapists are attentive to these boundaries, as drawn or described by their clients.
-It may help to consider how these relationships, and the boundaries within which they operate, can change over time.
+You’ll find that therapists are attentive to these boundaries, as drawn or as described by their clients.
+It can help to consider how these relationships, and the boundaries within which they operate, can change over time.